Predicting Tactical Solutions to Operational Planning Problems under Imperfect Information: Conclusion and Future Work

-\item The input and output structures considered were designed to be small and of fixed size.
+We considered an input and output structure of small and fixed size.
 A direction for future research is to predict more detailed solutions where the input and output structures would be of large and variable size and would possibly feature additional constraints.
-The trade-off between level of detail and uncertainty of the input is a question by itself.
-In this context, an approach related to pointer networks \citep{VinyEtAl15} is a potential avenue.

-\item Data generation is the costliest part of the methodology.
-Future research should investigate active learning, where the trade-off between the cost of generating data and the predictive performance can be controlled.
+The trade-off between the level of detail and uncertainty of the input is a question by itself.
+In this context, an approach related to pointer networks \citep{VinyEtAl15} might be a promising avenue.
+Since data generation is the most expensive part of the methodology, future research should investigate learning algorithms whose trade-off between the cost of generating data and the predictive performance can be controlled.